 Q. Do you need special soil for succulents?

 Yes.
-Succulents (and cacti) are native to dry, arid climates, so they prefer sandy, well-draining soils.
+Succulents (and cacti) are native to dry, arid climates, so they prefer sandy, well-draining soils over clay soils or regular potting soil.
 If you were to use the soil in your vegetable garden, which is formulated to retain water for thirsty plants, your succulents would quickly die off.
 Specially formulated soil mixes designed for your succulent plant are recommended, especially for new gardeners.

 Q. What type of soil is best for succulents?

-A sandy, well-draining soil is ideal.
-A soil composed of at least 50 percent materials like perlite, sand, and other minerals will help promote drainage.
+A sandy, porous soil is ideal.
+A soil composed of at least 50 percent materials like perlite, coarse sand, and other minerals will help promote drainage.
 The higher the mineral content, the better the drainage.